aiidateam/aiida-core/docs/source/backup/index.rst

 Finally make sure your database folder (``/home/USERNAME/.aiida/``) containing this dump file and the ``repository`` directory, is properly backed up by your backup software (under Ubuntu, Backup -> check the "Folders" tab).

+.. note:: If your database is very large (more than a few hundreds of thousands of nodes and workflows), a standard backup of your repository folder will be very slow (up to days), thus slowing down your computer dramatically.
+To fix this problem you can set up an incremental backup of your repository by following the instructions :ref:`here<repository_backup>`.

 .. _backup_mysql: